-4-H County Ambassador (All Star)
+4-H County All Star Ambassador Program

 4-H County Ambassadors are liaisons between the county 4-H office, 4-H members and volunteers, and the public.
 They visit 4-H clubs in their county, network with other organizations within the community, and represent their county at the annual 4-H State Leadership Conference.
 4-H County Ambassadors are role models for their fellow 4-H members and their community.